 Mr. Duff is a general partner of Prospect Associates, a private investment firm.
 Since January 1998, he has been a director of Gerson Lehrman Group (GLG), a private entity that helps institutions find, engage and manage experts across a broad range of industries and disciplines.
-At GLG, Mr. Duff is chair of the governance and nominating committee and is a member of the audit committee.
+At GLG, Mr. Duff is a member of the audit committee and nominating and governance committee.
 Previously during the past five years, he served as a director of Hercules, Inc. While at Hercules, Mr. Duff was chairman of the audit committee and served on the corporate governance, nominating and ethics committee, emergency committee and finance committee.